What to Do After You File a Tax Extension

 Now that you have filed or efiled a tax extension, you have met your filing requirements (until October 15), but NOT your payment obligations if you owe taxes.

 If you did not file a tax return or extension by April 15, you have until October 15 to efile your 2013 Tax Return!
-Click the button below to start preparing and efiling your return!
+Start preparing and efiling your return below!

 Start Tax Return Now